What is a pre-approved loan?

 A simple thing to do is fix any mistakes on your credit report, such as spelling mistakes or an old surname.
 Simply get in touch with the relevant lender and/or credit reference agency to ask them to update it.

 Mistakes can make it harder for the lender to verify your identity, which could put them off lending to you.
-Make sure you also report any fraudulent activity on your account (such as an unknown payment) to your lender.
+Make sure you also report any unknown payments or fraudulent activity on your accounts to your lender straight away.

 3. Limit credit applications

-Limiting your credit applications means not making too many formal applications for credit in a short space of time.
-These hard searches all show up on your credit history and can make you look desperate to borrow money.
-Instead, use an eligibility checker to get pre-approval before formally applying.
+It’s best not to make lots of applications for credit in a short space of time.
+These hard searches all show up on your credit history and can make you look strapped for cash.
+This can make lenders concerned that you are in financial difficulty and won’t be able to repay the loan.

 4. Provide accurate information

-Provide accurate information when you fill in the eligibility checker form.
+Provide accurate information when you fill in the application form.
 This usually includes your name, DOB, address, employment status, income and outgoings, for example.
-Mis-matched information can harm your chances of getting approved for a loan, as it could show up as a red flag to lenders.
+Mis-matched information can harm your chances of getting approved for a loan, as lenders may think it looks suspicious.